Mastering French Table Etiquette 🍽

 At the French table, you should keep your hands on the table, on each side of the plate, in a relaxed manner.
 Palms may be down, or your hands can be on the side, but both hands should be on the table, never under the table on your lap.

 People will put their elbow on the table, rest their head in it, or cross their hands.
-That’s OK in a very relaxed setting, like at home, or at a barbecue or at a cafĂ©, but in a fancy restaurant, or at a formal business meal, polite table manners dictate you sit very straight in your chair, and keep both your hands on the table.
+That’s OK in a very relaxed setting, like at home, or at a barbecue or at a café, but in a fancy restaurant, or at a formal business meal, polite table manners dictate you sit very straight in your chair, and keep both your hands on the table.

 This is actually a habit that is hard to break: when I lived in the US, I was invited for Thanksgiving to the mother of a friend’s house.
 Of course, I wanted to show off my good side, and be a polite guest, so tried to keep my hands on my lap to conform to the American code of table manners.

-Each time I used my fork and knife, or drank, my hands went back on the table
+Each time I used my fork and knife, or drank, my hands went back on the table…I’d realize it and put them back on my lap.
+And then they’d go up on the table again… It must have been fun watching me doing this little hand dance all afternoon long!

 How to Politely Hold Your Knife and Fork in France?